Red Flags: How to Handle Inappropriate Interview Questions

 4 | Show Poise and Restraint

-5 | Dodge the Question if You Can
+5 | Dodge the Question If You Can

 Know your answers, but don’t memorize every syllable.
 By knowing what you want to say, you’ll be able to steer the flow of the conversation back to what you want to talk about, which is why you are an excellent candidate for that medical school.